-The Department of Pharmacology is one of the most distinguished Pharmacology departments in the country.
-Research interests include five major areas: signal transduction, neuroscience, bioactive lipid metabolism, genetic basis of cardiovascular dysfunction, and drug metabolism.
+Chair: Ege Kavalali The Department of Pharmacology is one of the most distinguished pharmacology departments in the country.
+Research interests include seven major areas: Bioactive Lipids, Cancer Biology, Drug Discovery, Molecular Basis of Neuropsychiatric Signaling, Neuronal Communication and Synaptic Signaling, Signal Transduction Mechanisms, and Structural Biology.
 Molecules under investigation include G-protein coupled receptors (rhodopsin, adrenergic, serotonin and receptors), heterotrimeric G-proteins, ion channels, transporters and regulatory proteins such as arrestins, protein kinases and protein phosphatases.
 The Department provides training focused on critical thinking to promote innovation, scholarship, and integrity.
-To this end, the Deparment fosters creativity, collegiality, and leadership.
+To this end, the department fosters creativity, collegiality, and leadership.